WayneCrump/BCS-theory-critical-current-fit/README.md

     5.b.3.
 In case of cuprates: Uemura’s relation between London penetration depths of each bands can be chosen.

 USAGE:
-This program takes raw experimental transport critical current densitye data in the form of a comma separated file (.csv), where the first column is temperature in Kelvin and the second column is current density in A/m^2.
+This program takes raw experimental transport critical current density data in the form of a comma separated file (.csv), where the first column is temperature in Kelvin and the second column is current density in A/m^2.

 After loading the Jc(sf,T) data set, do the following: